-Before introducing the concept of FIDO2, let us briefly explain passwords and problems related to them.
+Before introducing the concept of FIDO2, it’s worth giving a short and brief introduction explaining passwords and problems related to them.

-Yet another problem with passwords is that they are a “shared secret.”
-In the best-case scenario, a password is always known to the user and to the relying party.
-That relying party is the resource the user is trying to access.
-The resource (an application) will assure the user that it will securely store their data.
-However, password databases are hacked, stolen, and sold every day.
-User login credentials can be auctioned on the Dark Web, so cybercriminals can simply purchase them without much effort.
+Another problem with passwords is related to ‘a shared secret’.
+Passwords are shared secrets that a user gives to a relying party.
+That relying party is the resource a user is trying to access.
+That resource (an application) will assure you that it will store your details in a safe manner.
+However, password databases get hacked, stolen, and sold every day.
+User login info is sold on the Dark Web so cybercriminals can simply purchase it without making any effort.

-All security professionals agree about one thing: the industry needs to educate users on using passwords and on ways they themselves can increase cybersecurity.
-Passwords can be breached easily; therefore, multi-factor authentication (MFA) or two-factor authentication (2FA) is an absolute must if you want to make sure your online resources are better protected.
+All security professionals agree about one thing.
+We need to educate users about using passwords and about ways to increase cybersecurity on a personal level.
+Passwords can get breached easily and so-called multi-factor authentication (MFA) or two-factor authentication (2FA) is an absolute must if you want to make sure your online resources are better protected.

-Although, whenever high-value accounts are on the line, it is worth considering the MFA approach that is more advanced and utilizes authenticating apps or email push notifications.
+For high-value accounts it’s worth considering a more advanced approach to MFA based on authenticating apps or email push notifications.

-FIDO2 is supported by all major platforms and browsers.
-WebAuthn uses public-key cryptography to keep user accounts safe from phishing attacks.
-Users can choose between internal or external authenticators and easily log in across devices and services while maintaining a high security level.
+FIDO2 is supported by all major platforms and browsers WebAuth uses public-key cryptography to keep user accounts safe from phishing attacks.
+Users can choose between internal or external authenticators, and easily log in across devices and services while maintaining a high-security level.

-Secfense User Access Security Broker makes it possible to use any multi-factor authentication method on any application.
-However, we always advise using the best method available on the market.
-At this moment, there is no better option than FIDO2.
+Secfense User Access Security Broker makes it possible to use any Multi-Factor Authentication method on any application.
+But when we are asked for advice we always mention FIDO2 and suggest our customers to familiarize with this standard.
 FIDO2 is the safest and most convenient way to take advantage of MFA protection.
-It also supports microauthorizations, a feature available in Secfense broker that lets you add additional authentication requests anywhere inside of the application.
+FIDO2 is also the best way to take advantage of microauthorizations, the functionality of Secfense broker that lets you add additional authentication requirements anywhere inside of the application.

-Watch the video below to learn how FIDO2 works and how it can be deployed and scaled on web applications with Secfense User Access Security Broker.
+Below you can find a video where you see how FIDO2 works and how it can be deployed and scaled on web applications with the user of Secfense security broker.